digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

     - :ref:`Event <module-daml-finance-interface-lifecycle-event-43586>`: Interface for a lifecycle event, for example that a bond will pay a coupon on a given date.
     - :ref:`Effect <module-daml-finance-interface-lifecycle-effect-16050>`: Interface for contracts exposing effects of lifecycling processes, e.g. the payment resulting from a bond coupon.
     - :ref:`Clock <module-daml-finance-interface-lifecycle-clock-75180>`: Interface for a clock that is used to control time-based events.
-    - :ref:`Observable <module-daml-finance-interface-lifecycle-observable-3374>`: Inferface to inspect numerical values (e.g. a stock price or an interest rate) required when processing a lifecycle rule.
     - :ref:`Rule.Claim <module-daml-finance-interface-lifecycle-rule-claim-6739>`: Interface for contracts that allow holders to claim an ``Effect`` and generate settlement instructions.
     - :ref:`Rule.Lifecycle <module-daml-finance-interface-lifecycle-rule-lifecycle-50431>`: Interface implemented by instruments that can be lifecycled.